esdoc/esdoc-es7-plugin/README.md

 **This is an experimental plugin.**

 This plugin only **ignores ES7 syntax**(does not optimize) to produce the documentation.
+So, ES7 information(ClassProperties, AsyncFunctions and etc...) is not presented in the documentation.

 Now, ignore the following syntax.